pfertyk/ray_tracer/README.md

 camera = Camera()
 camera.render_image(scene)
 ```

 This ray tracer can render spheres, planes and circles.
+It uses 3 different light sources: ambient, sun and point.
+Lighting model includes specular reflections, as well as reflected light rays (for creating mirror surfaces).

 ## Samples

-Sample images below have been generated using 3 scenes from the Examples module.
+Sample images below have been generated using 3 scenes from the ```Examples``` module.

 ![image1](samples/water_molecule.png)
 ![image2](samples/reflecting_sphere.png)